ISAITB/docs-services/source/messaging/index.rst

 (see [REF] and [REF] for details).

 What is important to discuss is the approach through which messages sent by the remote system will be actually received by the messaging service and provided back to the test bed.
-This approach is a purely domain-specific issue that is determined by your specific communication protocol.
+This approach is purely domain-specific and is determined by your specific communication protocol.
 In effect you will need within the messaging service to implement the API foreseen by your specifications that your remote system will be calling.
-Examples of this could be a SOAP web service, a REST interface or even a polling approach driven by the messaging service to detect messages delivered to separate platform.
+Examples of this could be a SOAP web service, a REST interface or even a polling approach driven by the messaging service to detect messages delivered to a separate platform.

-What is common in all cases is that once a message is received you need to match it against one of your active sessions through appropriate correlation data that is also domain-specific.
-Once a match if found you will then use the call-back address for the test bed (typically also stored in the session) and call its ``notifyForMessage`` operation.
+What is common in all cases is that once a message is received you need to match it against one of your active sessions through appropriate correlation data that is also domain-specific in nature.
+Once a match is found you use the call-back address for the test bed (typically also stored in the session) and call its ``notifyForMessage`` operation.
 The steps you need to follow are summarised in [REF].

-The following example (using the Spring framework) illustrates how communication received through a REST service can be processed and transferred to the test bed:
+The following example (using the Spring framework [REF]) illustrates how communication received through a REST service can be processed and transferred to the test bed:

 .. code-block:: java